LIC IPO likely to open on May 4 as govt proposes dates: Details here

 The LIC IPO issue size is likely to be Rs 21,000 crore, around 22.14 crore shares.

 The government aims to offload 3.5 per cent of its holding in the insurance behemoth, subject to regulator approval.
+The IPO values LIC at Rs 6 lakh crore.

 Earlier today, government of India had filed an updated draft red herring prospectus (DRHP) for the IPO, sources confirmed to Business Today.